Essential steps to ensuring Google Shopping success

 Use a research tool to look for all possible queries that contain the keywords your customers are searching for.
 Then go back to the drawing board and re-create product titles that accurately mirror the high traffic search terms.
 Also, if you find any additional information, you should include that too.
 The points above are best practices, but rules are made to be broken.
 So, don’t be afraid to experiment with your titles.

-Zoob Gear, an MMA gear and apparel retailer, increased their clicks from Google Shopping by 250% after a few tweaks on their leading products.
+Zoob Gear, an MMA gear and apparel retailer, increased their clicks from Google Shopping after a few tweaks on their leading products.
 One of the changes they made were changing the original title:’ “Wilson Classic Baseball Gloves #Model Number ‘’ to “Wilson Youth Leather Baseball Gloves – Left-hand throw”.

 As you can see from their Analytics data, adding top performing keywords to their best selling products paid off.